A Characterization for Decidable Separability by Piecewise Testable Languages: Undecidable Classes

-The intuition is that one uses the input word $a^nb^n$ to produce all words $uv$ where the $n$-th position of $v$ differs from the $n$-th position of $\gamma(u)$.
-More precisely, the transducer non-deterministically produces words $u$ and $v$ such that $\gamma(u)\neq v$.
-Observe that $\gamma(u)\neq v$ means that \begin{enumerate} \item either $|\gamma(u)|> |v|$, \item or $|\gamma(u)|< |v|$, \item or $\gamma(u)$ and $v$ differ at some common position. \end{enumerate} Thus, the transducer $R_\gamma$ is the union of three transducers.
+It remains to construct a rational transduction $R_\gamma$ satisfying \eqref{eq:r_gamma-l_ab=uv-mid}.
+The intuition is that one uses the input word $a^nb^n$ of $L_{ab}$ to produce all words $uv$ where the $n$-th position of $v$ differs from the $n$-th position of $\gamma(u)$.
+Observe that $\gamma(u)\neq v$ means that \begin{enumerate} \item either $|\gamma(u)|> |v|$, \item or $|\gamma(u)|< |v|$, \item or $\gamma(u)$ and $v$ differ at some common position. \end{enumerate} Thus, the rational transduction $R_\gamma$ is the union of three rational transductions.
 We illustrate its construction for the third case.
-The transducer outputs $u=xyz$ in three steps: \begin{itemize} \item It outputs some word $x\in A^*$ and, at the same time, reads $a^{|\gamma(x)|}$. \item It outputs a symbol $y\in A$ and remembers in its state a position $k$ in $\gamma(y)$ and the symbol $i$ in $\gamma(y)$ at position $k$. \item It outputs some word $z\in A^*$. \end{itemize} The transducer produces $v=rst$ in three steps: \begin{itemize} \item It outputs some word $r\in \{0,1\}^*$ and, at the same time, reads $b^{|r|}$. \item It outputs a word $s$ that, at position $k$, has a symbol that differs from $i$. \item It outputs some word $t\in\{0,1\}^*$. \end{itemize} Since the input is always $a^nb^n$, the above procedure assures that $|\gamma(x)| = |r|$ and therefore produces precisely the words $uv$ with $v\ne\gamma(u)$.
-This means that $R_\gamma$ can be constructed from $\alpha$ and $\beta$.
+As it is well-known that rational transductions are realized by finite transducers, \emph{i.e.}, finite automata reading an input and producing an output along transitions~\citep{Berstel:Transductions-context-free-languages:1979:a}, we describe the third part of $R_\gamma$ as such a transducer.
+For our purpose, it suffices to describe its behavior on inputs of the form $a^nb^n\in L_{ab}$.
+On such an input, the transducer first outputs the prefix $u=xyz$ of $uv\in R_\gamma L_{ab}$ in three~steps: \begin{itemize} \item It outputs some word $x\in A^*$ while, at the same time, it reads $a^{|\gamma(x)|}$. \item It outputs a symbol $y\in A$ and remembers in its state a position $k$ in $\gamma(y)$ and the symbol $i$ in $\gamma(y)$ at position $k$. \item It outputs some word $z\in A^*$. \end{itemize} The transducer then produces the suffix $v=rst$ of $uv\in R_\gamma L_{ab}$, again in three steps: \begin{itemize} \item It outputs some word $r\in \{0,1\}^*$ while, at the same time, it reads $b^{|r|}$. \item It outputs a word $s$ that, at position $k$, has a symbol that differs from $i$. \item It outputs some word $t\in\{0,1\}^*$. \end{itemize} Since the input is of the form $a^nb^n$, the above procedure ensures that $|\gamma(x)| = |r|$ and therefore produces precisely the words $uv$ such that $v$ and $\gamma(u)$ differ at some common position.
+Treating the other two cases accordingly yields a construction of $R_\gamma$ from $\gamma$, which concludes the proof. \end{proof}